2025-26 Edition

 Introduces fundamental concepts in programming and machine learning.
 The goal is to provide an accessible introduction to the field of machine learning and related techniques for students with a wide variety of engineering degrees.

-Restriction: Master of Engineering students only.
+Restrictions: Master of Engineering only.

 EECS 231.
 Advanced System Security.
 4 Units.